55Honey/Acore_LevelUpReward/README.md

 If the directory was not changed in the ElunaLua config, add the .lua script to your `../lua_scripts/` directory as a subfolder of the worldserver.
 Adjust the top part of the .lua file with the config flags.

+Decide your mode:
 `local Config_mailText = 2` 2 is the new, lore-friendly mode which includes a counter.
-With this flasg set to 2, players will get to know their rank in the mail.
+With this flag set to 2, players will get to know their rank in the mail.
 1 sends the original standard letter.

 ## Player Usage: